PoBruno/AutomatedOutlookSignature/README.md

 [EduGeek Post](http://www.edugeek.net/forums/scripts/205976-outlook-email-signature-automation-ad-attributes.html#post1760284)

 ### Active Directory
-A selection of Active Directory attribute are already configured in the script and listed below however more attributes can be easily added.

 Uma seleção de atributos do Active Directory já está configurada no script e listada abaixo, mas mais atributos podem ser facilmente adicionados.

 As seguintes propriedades são usadas do Active Directory no script: